Communication situations are any kind of situation in which communication takes place.

 Internal negotiations are easier than those with external parties because everyone is aware of how things work within the organization and what they can expect, which can’t be said for external parties.
 Here’s how to navigate negotiations with third parties:

-• Compartmentalize — Going in with an all-or-nothing type of offer won’t get you far in negotiations.
-You need to show willingness for cooperation and a certain amount of flexibility.
-That’s why it’s better to negotiate on a section-by-section basis to find the best, tailor-made solution;
+• Compartmentalize.
+Show willingness for cooperation and a certain amount of flexibility.
+It’s better to negotiate on a section-by-section basis to find the best, tailor-made solution.

 Distributive negotiations